The most interesting Quaternary geomorphology story of Norway

 The Quaternary period started around 2.58 Ma ago until the present with the fluctuation of climate and glacial cycles, driven by Earth’s orbital variations (now known as Milankovitch cycles).
 The glacial erosion started dominating.

 Climate models show that the Mid-Holocene warm period (c.
-9 kyr - 5 kyr) pronounced warming at high latitudes, including Greenland, Western Arctic, and Northern Europe, where the temperature could be 2-3 °C warmer than today.
-All mountain glaciers in Norway are believed to melt away after this period.
+9 kyr - 5 kyr) pronounced warming at high latitudes, including Greenland, Western Arctic, and Northern Europe, where the temperature could be 2-3 °C warmer than today

 The Vikings established a colony on an island and call it Greenland during the Medieval warm period (1100-1300 AD).
 But soon, there was the largest glacier oscillation in historical times, the little ice age (16th - 19th centuries).
 Re-advance of glaciers went down mountains in many records and left margin moraines, e.g. the one we saw in Glacier Storbreen.